MMZBin/Blender_Add-on_Manager/README.md

 You can also specify arbitrary classes.

 ## Quick Start
-1. Place this script in the add-ons folder (we recommend putting it in an appropriately named folder).
-In this README, it is assumed to be placed in the `manager` folder.
+1. Place this script in the add-ons folder (put it in an appropriately named folder) In this README, it is assumed to be placed in the `manager` folder.
-2. create an instance of the `AddonManager` class in the `__init__.py` file
+2. Create an instance of the `AddonManager` class in the `__init__.py` file
-3. wrap the `register()` and `unregister()` methods of the `AddonManager` instance in a global function with the same name
+3. Wrap the `register()` and `unregister()` methods of the `AddonManager` instance in a global function with the same name
-4. place the file containing the operator you want to use in the specified folder
+4. Place the file containing the operator you want to use in the specified folder

 ### Sample Code